X

 Cost transparency goes a long way in building a solid reputation and patient loyalty.
 Medical expenses are no small matter, so when patients feel that you are open and genuine about the cost of your services, they’re more likely to see you as an ally for their health rather than another looming bill collector.

-6. Offer Flexible Payment Options
+7. Offer Flexible Payment Options

+Flexibility and convenience are the names of the game when it comes to payment options.
+User-friendly methods can improve your collection efficiency and increase provider revenue.
 Payment options like stored cards, payment plans and self-serve options like online bill pay each appeal to a variety of patients, so you may consider offering them all.

 8. Know When to Outsource

-Increase Medical Billing Efficiency With Millennia: Now Everything’s Complete
+Increase Medical Billing Efficiency With Millennia

 Updated 03 Increase Medical Billing Efficiency With Millennia Now Everythings Complete